tailhook/lithos/docs/container_config.rst

         gid-map:
         - {inside: 0, outside: 100, count: 1}

+    .. note:: Currently you may have uid-map either in a sandbox or in a container config, not both.

 .. opt:: stdout-stderr-file

     This redirects both stdout and stderr to a file.
 The path is opened inside